 This trigger has the potential to create a wave of peer recognition, and the frequency is our best bet in building the recognition muscle.
 Just like our famous, often imitated yet never duplicated Pulse Survey questions, Officevibe customers will be able to benefit from our expertise in selecting traits and behaviours that are worth praising.
 Our internal HR experts contributed and reviewed the collection to ensure high quality and inclusivity.

 “Recognition is… not only knowing that one’s work matters but feeling it.
 It deepens our connection to our colleagues and our whole work ecosystem.
 It many times incites us in turn to recognize others.
-Not too bad of a way to fuel an abundance mindset. ;)”Kahina Ouerdane, Chief People Officer at GSoft
+Not too bad of a way to fuel an abundance mindset. ;)”Kahina Ouerdane, Chief People Officer